ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 The storage devices with lower access times are placed closer to the CPU.
 Figure 1-14 demonstrates this principle.
 For example, registers and cache is the internal CPU memory.
 They are part of the processor's chip.

-The RAM is a component of the [**motherboard**](https://en.wikipedia.org/wiki/Motherboard).
-It is very close to the CPU.
-The motherboard is the [printed circuit board](https://en.wikipedia.org/wiki/Printed_circuit_board) that connects all computer components.
-There is the high-frequency [**data bus**](https://en.wikipedia.org/wiki/Bus_(computing)) between RAM and CPU.
-This data bus provides high access speed and low access time.
+Both CPU and RAM are two chips that are plugged into the [**motherboard**](https://en.wikipedia.org/wiki/Motherboard) near each other.
+The high-frequency [**data bus**](https://en.wikipedia.org/wiki/Bus_(computing)) connects them.
+This data bus provides low access time.

-The disk drive is not a component of the motherboard.
-They are separate devices.
-A relatively slow data bus connects them.
-There are several standards for such interface: ATA, SATA, SCSI, PCI Express.
+The motherboard is the [printed circuit board](https://en.wikipedia.org/wiki/Printed_circuit_board) that connects computer components.
+You can plug in some chips right into the motherboard.
+However, there are devices that you should connect via cables there.
+The disk drive is an example of such a device.
+It connects to the motherboard via a relatively slow interface.
+There are several standards for such an interface: ATA, SATA, SCSI, PCI Express.

-There is a system controller that uploads data from RAM to the CPU cache.
-The controller is called [**northbridge**](https://en.wikipedia.org/wiki/Northbridge_(computing)).
-In earlier versions of personal computers, it was a separate chip on the motherboard.
-Processor manufacturing technology has evolved.
-As a result, the northbridge is built into the processor chip nowadays.

-The [**southbridge**](https://en.wikipedia.org/wiki/Southbridge_(computing)) controller reads data from the hard drive into RAM.
+The old motherboard models have an embed chip that transfers data between CPU and RAM.
+This chip is called [**northbridge**](https://en.wikipedia.org/wiki/Northbridge_(computing)).
+Thanks to improving technologies for chip manufacturing, the CPUs take northbridge's functions since 2011.

+The [**southbridge**](https://en.wikipedia.org/wiki/Southbridge_(computing)) is another motherboard's chip.
+It presents there nowadays.
+The southbridge transfers data between RAM and devices that are connected via slow interfaces like PCI, USB, SATA, etc.

 {caption: "Figure 1-14.
 PC motherboard", height: "50%"}
 ![PC motherboard](images/GeneralInformation/motherboard-memory.png)

 ### Machine code

 Suppose that the OS has loaded the content of an executable file into RAM.
 This file contains both instructions and data of the program.
-Examples of data are text strings, icons, pictures, predefined constants, etc.
+Examples of data are text strings, box-drawing characters, predefined constants, etc.

 Program instructions are called [**machine code**](https://en.wikipedia.org/wiki/Machine_code).
 The processor executes them one by one.
+A single instruction is an elementary operation on the data from the CPU registers.

-The CPU has different logical blocks.
-Each block executes instructions of the specific type.
-The set of blocks determines the operations that the CPU supports.
-If the processor does not have a special block to execute an operation, it combines several blocks to do this job.
-The execution will take more time and resources in this case.
-A single instruction is an elementary operation on the data that the CPU registers store.
+The CPU has logical blocks for executing each type of instruction.
+The available blocks determine the operations that the CPU can perform.
+If the processor does not have an appropriate logical block to accomplish a specific instruction, it combines several blocks to do this job.
+The execution takes more clock cycles in this case.

-After loading the program into RAM, the CPU executes it.
-The execution of the program is called [**computing process**](https://en.wikipedia.org/wiki/Process_(computing)). (process).
-The process also includes the resources that the running program uses.
-The resources are memory area and OS objects.
+When the OS has loaded the program instructions and its data into RAM, it allocates the CPU time slots for that.
+The program becomes a [**computing process**](https://en.wikipedia.org/wiki/Process_(computing)) or process since this moment.
+The process means the running program and the resources it uses.
+Examples of the resources are memory area and OS objects.

-There are special programs for reading and editing executable files.
-They are called [**hex editors**](https://en.wikipedia.org/wiki/Hex_editor).
-Such editors represent the program's machine code in [**hexadecimal numeral system**](https://en.wikipedia.org/wiki/Hexadecimal).
+How do the program instructions look like?
+We can see them using the special program for reading and editing executable files.
+Such a program is called [**hex editor**](https://en.wikipedia.org/wiki/Hex_editor).
+The editor represents the program's machine code in [**hexadecimal numeral system**](https://en.wikipedia.org/wiki/Hexadecimal).
 The actual content of the executable file is [**binary code**](https://en.wikipedia.org/wiki/Binary_code).
 This code is a sequence of zeros and ones.
-The hex editor translates them into hexadecimal for readability.
-The processor receives instructions and data in binary code.
+The CPU receives program instructions and data in this format.
+The hex editor makes them easy to read for humans.

+There are advanced programs to read machine code.
+They are called [**disassemblers**](https://en.wikipedia.org/wiki/Disassembler).
+These programs guess how the program instructions look like in terms of the CPU commands.
+You can get a better representation of the program using the disassembler than the hex editor.

-The same number looks differently in different numeral systems.
-The system determines the symbols and their order to write a number.
+If you take a specific number, it looks different in various numeral systems.
+The numeral system determines the symbols and their order to write a number.
 For example, binary allows 0 and 1 symbols only.

 Table 1-4 shows matching of numbers in binary (BIN), decimal (DEC), and hexadecimal (HEX).